Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 • Chant the mantra devoted to Lord Varuna 108 times and maintain the count on a white sandalwood mala.

-• The items in the Kalash including water needs to be placed under a peepal tree after Puja.
+• The items in the Kalash including water needs to be placed under a peepal tree after puja.

 • Worshipping Lord Varuna can help in curing several body ailments.